-The underlying might be or become illiquid over the life time of the product.
-Illiquidity of the underlying may have negative impact on BCS SP PLC's ability to provide a secondary market for the product.
+The underlying asset might be or become illiquid over the lifetime of the product.
+Illiquidity of the underlying asset may have negative impact on THE ULTIMA STRUCTURED PRODUCTS PLC's ability to provide a secondary market for the product.
 It may result in a temporarily or potentially even indefinitely increased bid/offer spread for the product or result in the early termination of the product.
-Any secondary market in the product will be made on a reasonable efforts basis only and subject to market conditions, law, regulation and internal policy.
-Even whilst there may be a secondary market in the product it may not be liquid enough to facilitate a sale by the holder.
+Any secondary market for the product will be made on a reasonable efforts basis only and subject to market conditions, law, regulation and internal policy.
+Even whilst there may be a secondary market in the product, it may not be liquid enough to facilitate a sale by the holder.